programmatordev/php-api-sdk/README.md

 $this->getLoggerBuilder(): LoggerBuilder;
 ```

-As an example, if you wanted to save log into a file:
+As an example, if you wanted to save logs into a file:

 ```php
 use ProgrammatorDev\Api\Api;